dkalintsev/Pulse-vTM-CloudFormation/README.md

 - The automatic clustering process used in this template will initially bring up each vTM instance as a single member of its own stand-alone vTM cluster.
 It will then attempt to register vTM with the SD.
 If registration is successful, SD will register a new vTM and a new vTM Cluster.
 - Once vTM is up, it will search for other vTMs with the same AWS Tag `ClusterID` as itself, plus Tag `ClusterState` set to `Active`.
 If it finds such instance, it will attempt to join that instance's cluster and abandon its own cluster, if the join is successful.
 This means that the vTM's original Cluster on the SD will become empty.
 In its present implementation, SD will not automatically reap these empty clusters.
 - If a vTM instance goes away, for example, due to Auto Scaling Group action, SD will keep the vTM instance in its inventory.
 In its present implementation, SD will not automatically reap these defunct vTM instances.

+## vTM deployment process and automated cluster management scripts

+Deploy time configuration of the vTM instances is described in the corresponding `LaunchConfiguration` part of the CloudFormation template.
+To implement this configuration, template makes use of [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html).
+More specifically, `cfn-init` is used to:

+- Download and install `jq` and AWS CLI tool;
+- Download script `housekeeper.sh` into `/opt/aws` and `autocluster.sh` into `/tmp`
+- Set `housekeeper.sh` up as a cron job to run every 2 minutes
+- Enable `Developer Mode` on the vTM

+### Scripts: `housekeeper.sh`

+The `housekeeper.sh` script runs on each vTM node in the cluster from cron, every 2 minutes.
+It performs the following functions:

+- If it finds a copy of `autocluster.sh` in `/tmp`, it will run it, and then delete it.
+- Check how many secondary private IP addresses a vTM has, and add or remove them to make sure there are enough to back the configured Traffic IPs.
+- Compare the list of vTMs in the cluster with the list of currently running vTM EC2 instances.
+If it finds a cluster member that doesn't have a matching running vTM EC2 instance, it removes such orphaned cluster member.
+This function is only performed on the vTM cluster leader.

+### Scripts: `autocluster.sh`

+The `autocluster.sh` script is run once on each vTM instance in the cluster.
+This run is performed from the `housekeeper.sh` cron job, typically the very first time after vTM has been deployed.

+The role of this script is to make vTM instance either form a new cluster that other vTMs will join, or to join a cluster that was created earlier.

+To do this, the script uses a few AWS EC2 tags, specifically:

+- `ClusterID`: used to identify EC2 instances that belong to the same vTM cluster.
+- `ClusterState`: used to identify vTMs in a particular state, e.g., `Active` meaning "member of an active cluster", and `Joining` meaning a vTM is attempting to join an existing cluster.
+- `ElectionState`: used to identify vTM instances that are currently forming a new cluster.

+After this script finishes its run, all vTM instances - members of the same cluster will have the same value of the tag `ClusterID`, and tag `ClusterState` set to `Active`.

+Briefly, the automatic clustering logic from the point of view of a vTM that runs the script is as follows:

+- Search for EC2 instances with the same `ClusterID` as mine and `ClusterState` set to `Active`.
+- If found, attempt to join that instance's cluster.
+If found more than one, select a random one for join operation.
+Once join succeeds, set `ClusterState` to `Active`, and exit.
+- If not found, set own tag `ClusterState` to `Active`, and exit.

 ## Tools